Some of our FAQs

 What flavours are in your cake sample boxes?

-Cake sample boxes include six of my signature cake flavours for you to try.
-My menus are tried and tested and use local, sustainably sourced produce.
-I will inform you upon booking which flavours will be in the upcoming tasting box.
+Cake sample boxes include six of my most popular signature cake flavours for you to try.
+My menus are tried and tested using local, sustainably sourced produce.

-Vegan wedding cake sample boxes or wedding cake sample boxes for dietary requirements such as gluten or nut-free can be made up with the same considerations as above.
+Yes.
+Vegan wedding cake sample boxes and sample boxes for dietary requirements (such as gluten- or nut-free) can be made, subject to the same availability and considerations as standard sample boxes.

 Allergen & dietary requirements